vedpatil10/vedpatil10/README.md

 ## 👨‍💻 About Me

-I'm Vedant Patil, a passionate developer and lifelong learner with a strong background in Machine Learning, Deep Learning, and Full Stack Development.
+I'm Vedant Patil, a passionate developer and lifelong learner with a strong background in Data Science, AI, Machine Learning, Deep Learning, and Full Stack Development.
 My academic journey and professional projects have equipped me with a robust skillset to tackle real-world problems using technology.

 - 🌟 Currently exploring advanced AI applications and scalable web platforms.
 - 💡 Driven by curiosity and a desire to make a positive impact with tech.